Maentwrog power station: Owners

 Maentwrog power station was vested in Nuclear Electric when the British electricity supply industry was split up prior to privatisation in 1990.
 It was then moved to Magnox Electric in 1996 when Nuclear Electric was merged with Scottish Nuclear.
-From 2004, the Nuclear Decommissioning Authority (NDA) assumed ownership although operations are devolved to NDA site licence company Magnox Ltd.
+From 2004, the Nuclear Decommissioning Authority (NDA) assumed ownership although operations are devolved to NDA site licence company Nuclear Restoration Services.

 Plant and equipment

 The original generating plant comprised four 6 MW Boving-English Electric 6.6 kV generating sets.
 The alternator exciters are directly coupled, 40 kW, 110 V.

 There were English Electric and Ferranti step up transformers, from 6.6 kV to 20, 33, and 66 kV.

 The original plant was removed in 1989-1992 and new plant with a generating capacity of 30 MW (two 1 MW) was installed.

 Operations

 Operating data for the period 1935–92 was: